 But don’t use this all the time, or you’ll seem like a robot.

 People will often forget what you said, but they’ll never forget how you made them feel.
 You might have made a logically sound argument, but if the recipient didn’t feel enthused, inspired, or understood, it probably won’t stick.

-Feelings are why the world’s most iconic brands are so effective.
+Feelings are why the world’s most iconic brands are so influential.
 We don’t remember every detail, every line of copy, or every number.
 But they make us feel a certain way, and feelings are sticky.

-If you want to inspire action or lead a team, logic is important, but so is ensuring people are inspired when they walk away from an interaction.
+If you want to inspire action or lead a team, logic is important, but so is ensuring people are motivated when they walk away from an interaction.
 People won’t remember everything you said, but they’ll remember how you made them feel.

 Pause and Give Context